Skip to content Skip to footer

 Weather

-Kihei enjoys a tropical climate with average temperatures ranging from 75°F to 85°F. The area experiences occasional rainfall, especially during the winter months.
-Humidity levels are typically moderate, making it a comfortable destination for outdoor activities.
+Kihei enjoys a tropical climate with warm temperatures year-round, ranging from 75°F to 85°F. The area experiences occasional rainfall, especially during the winter months.
+Humidity levels can be high, particularly in the summer.
+Air quality is generally good in Kihei.

 Language

-English is the primary language spoken in Kihei, although you may also hear Hawaiian and other Pacific Island languages being spoken.
+English is the primary language spoken in Kihei, Hawaii.

 Cost Of Living